ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 nothing # hide
 ```

 Congratulations!
-You have succesfully implemented your own custom node in `RxInfer`.
+You have successfully implemented your own custom node in `RxInfer`.
 We went through the definition of a node to the implementation of the update rules and marginal posterior calculations.
 Finally we tested our custom node in a model and checked if we implemented everything correctly.